DAY 24: Dance Like Everybodys Watching

 FACT: The bigger a person’s social group the bigger a person’s brain to help them map out the intricacies of their social network.

 TAKEAWAY: Some researchers theorize that as the human species tribal units got bigger so did our brains in order to keep tabs on those around us.
 They also hypothesis that language developed in order to “gossip” about the cavemen down the street because we didn’t always get to literally see what they were up to.
 So if the tribe got too big and in order to trust them we needed language to ask others about their reputation.

-Day 24 Action Task: For today’s task, the goal is to get a “no” and be ok with it.
+Day 24 Movement Task: For today’s task, the goal is to get a “no” and be ok with it.
 So think about something you have wanted to ask for and ask for it.
 It might be intimidating at first, but once you let the words fly enjoy the experience.
 Getting a “no” isn’t so bad and it turns out you won’t die if you hear those words, so go forth and desensitize yourself to rejection.
 Might feel better than you think.